-The HUD ATO was signed on March 30, 2016.
-OCSE considers this evidence that the HUD environment is in compliance with the security requirements in this security addendum.
+The HUD ATO was signed on 4-18-2019.
+OCSE considers the evidence that the HUD environment is in compliance with the security requirements in this security addendum.
 The effective period for an ATO is three years, which means OCSE maintains the right to request an updated ATO signature if the signature date on file expires during this agreement.

-HUD is only authorized to process, transmit, and store NDNH information in HUD owned or operated premises.
+HUD is only authorized to process, transmit, and store NDNH information in the HUD environment and premises.